Atlas-B2023/qgis-app/README.md

 ## Installing QGIS

+> [!NOTE]
+> This document assumes that you are an Atlas analyst and have the .gbd files that were handed over at the end of our project.
+If this is not your case, you can try to follow along by using an OpenMapBox world map, a EPSG 4347 projection, and 3 layers: 1 being MSA blocks, the other being ZCTA blocks inside of these MSAs, and the last being state border shapefiles.

 To install QGIS, head to their website [QGIS Download](https://qgis.org/en/site/forusers/download.html) and download version 3.34.1.
 This can be installed anywhere on the device.